biancofla/getting-started-with-pyteal/contracts/simpleswap/README.md

 # How To Test This Contract?

-1. Modify the value of the parameter `passphrase` inside the `Faucet` constructor inside the file `test.py` according to the faucet account info.
+1. Modify the value of the parameter `passphrase` inside the `Faucet` constructor inside the file `tests/test_base.py` according to the faucet account info.

 2. Run the following command.

 ```
-    pytest ./test.py
+    python -m unittest discover .
 ```